dbic/handbook/CONTRIBUTING.md

 ## Recognizing contributions

-BIDS follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification, so we welcome and recognize all contributions from documentation to testing to code development.
-You can see a list of current contributors in the [BIDS specification](https://github.com/bids-standard/bids-specification/blob/master/src/99-appendices/01-contributors.md).
+DBIC follows the [all-contributors](https://github.com/kentcdodds/all-contributors) handbook, so we welcome and recognize all contributions from documentation to testing to code development.
+You can see a list of current contributors in the [DBIC Handbook](https://github.com/dbic/handbook/blob/master/src/99-appendices/01-contributors.md).

 ## Thank you!